FermiSummerSchool/fermi-summer-school/Advanced_Topics/naima_examples/README.md

 # Examples provided here

-`explore_pion_decay_spectra.ipynb` and `explore_electron_spectra.ipynb` showcase how to produce emission spectra given an underlying population of protons or electrons.
+`exploring_pion_decay_spectra.ipynb` and `exploring_electron_spectra.ipynb` showcase how to produce emission spectra given an underlying population of protons or electrons.
 Feel free to play around with the model parameters to see how the emission spectra change.

 `fitting_IC_spectrum.ipynb` is a very minimal example of how to fit parameters of an underlying electron population to VHE gamma-ray measurements.